MusiJVR/GardenBotanical/README.md

 **GardenBotanical** adds flowers in Minecraft!

 The mod adds 25 new colors that can be found all over the world!
 There are very rare flowers that can be found in the darkest corners of the world.
-All flowers can be collected using _Garden Pruners_, and then the flower can be divided into petals and seeds on the _Preparation Table_.
+All flowers can be collected using <a href="https://github.com/MusiJVR/GardenBotanical#garden_pruner">_Garden Pruners_</a>, and then the flower can be divided into petals and <a href="https://github.com/MusiJVR/GardenBotanical#seeds">seeds</a> on the <a href="https://github.com/MusiJVR/GardenBotanical#preparation_table">_Preparation Table_</a>.
 Seeds can be planted in farmland, and you will get a new flower!
-Flower petals can be ground in a _Pounding Table_ to make flower powder.
+Flower petals can be ground in a <a href="https://github.com/MusiJVR/GardenBotanical#pounding_table">_Pounding Table_</a> to make flower powder.

 Also, **GardenBotanical** adds a new dye system!
-The mod adds a _Dye Mixer_ block that mixes flower powder, and as a result you can get a unique dye with HEX color.
+The mod adds a <a href="https://github.com/MusiJVR/GardenBotanical#dye_mixer">_Dye Mixer_</a> block that mixes flower powder, and as a result you can get a unique dye with HEX color.

 All technical settings and features presented here are for the latest version of the plugin and will not always work on older versions.